pzoli/BluetoothSmsGateway/README.md

 # BluetoothSmsGateway
 This is an Android Studio bluetooth gateway project for Android phones.
 It is advertise BLE service.
-You can send and receive SMS messages, set/answer/reject voice calls and get contacts usung [MacSMSGateway](https://github.com/pzoli/MacSMSGateway) / Swing client.
+You can use this project with [MacSMSGateway](https://github.com/pzoli/MacSMSGateway)

 The Android service runs in background, so you can close the GUI or lock your screen.

-The JavaSE terminal client can send/receive SMSs.
-The JavaSE Swing client can send/receive SMSs also, plus it can download contacts from your phone and can start call, accept/reject calls.
+The JavaSE Swing client can send/receive SMSs, plus it can download contacts from your phone and can set/accept/reject voice calls.

 Source is generated with OpenAI ChatGPT 5.5 and Google Gemini 3 flash pre.